 Helpful accessibility features for delivery robots

-- The ability to trigger verbal cues from the robot- some robots will play a recorded message identifying themselves if they pass a student, such as “hello, I am a delivery robot!”
+- Optional verbal announcements identifying the robot as it passes nearby.
+Some robots will play a recorded message identifying themselves if they pass a student, such as “hello, I am a delivery robot!”

 Related links